rama-chitturi/ItsMyStackSolutions/README.md

 # ** Challenges + Exploring solutions = Success **
 # This is a Repo of challenges I faced and Solutions I explored.
-# And Some important tool configuration notes
+# And some important Tool configuration notes
 # Checkout in issues tab-  #Self-made